 The Carbine Operator Course is designed for Military commands and Law Enforcement agencies that want the very best in competency based firearms training for their personnel.
 This course is seen as the ‘gold-standard’ in safe handling, carriage, control and operation of the duty carbine or patrol rifle.
 Each student will be trained to a proficient standard in individual skills and tested throughout the course.
 Testing will include verbal, practical and written assessments.

 The final phase of training is reality based.
-Each student will be placed under stress and tested in their ability to perform the following; deploy the duty rifle/carbine as per job description, provide effective communications, engage threats as per department protocols and escalation of force policies while maintaining a high level of situational awareness.
+Each student will be placed under stress and tested in their ability to perform the following; deploy the duty rifle/carbine as per job description, provide effective communications, engage threats as per rules of engagement / department protocols and use of forece / escalation of force policies while maintaining a high level of situational awareness.

-Students will be instructed in general knowledge about the AR platform, including characteristics, tabulated data, description and functioning of weapon components and nomenclature.
+Students will be instructed in general knowledge about the duty carbine, including characteristics, tabulated data, description and functioning of weapon components and nomenclature.
 Other topics that will be covered relate to the cycle of operation, internal and external ballistics, ammunition types, how to correctly strip and assemble the carbine conduct routine maintenance as well as comprehensive safety precautions and function testing.